Bring your TREE BROCHURE & LIGHTED LOUPE to Class Thirteen!

 Forest Ecology: Unit 17 in your textbook (optional quiz)

-Watch this short video First Steps in Tree ID (11:22) You will need your copy of the Tree ID brochure.
-If you didn't get one in last week's class, download and print a copy: Trees of North Texas: Key to the Broadleaf Trees
+Look over the Trees of North Texas brochure you received in class last night.
+We'll be using it in class for our Tree ID Lab.
+(If you didn't get a brochure in last week's class, you can download and print a copy: Trees of North Texas: Key to the Broadleaf Trees )

 Take the Tree ID quiz, using your brochure as a guide.